Mirdula-C/Hospital-Management-SQL-Project/README.md

 ### ✅ Q11 – UNION and UNION ALL

-**What I did:** I used UNION and UNION ALL to combine doctor names and patient names from two different tables.
+**What I did:** I used UNION and UNION ALL to combine doctor names.

 **What it will do:** UNION displays a single list of names without duplicates, while UNION ALL displays all names including duplicates.